AmirMarwan/skill-extraction-reproduction/README.md

 Please refer to `3rdparty/` for more information about all the licences of the different open source softwares used to build this program.

-If you feel like your module/library/code has been used without proper license or creditation please raise an issue and I will make sure to include the changes required.
+If you feel like your module/library/code has been used without proper license or creditation please raise an issue or a pull request and I will make sure to include the changes required.